 How to go to Market Market: Take MRT and get off at Ayala station.
 Walk to the northbound area and go down to the BGC bus terminal.
 The BGC will go straight to Market Market.

 You always want your shopping experience to be enjoyable and convenient, so here are tips to make your shopping more fun.

 Malls, department stores, and boutique shops have fixed prices on their items, so the salespeople would not allow you to haggle for discounts and lower prices.
-How do you know if you can haggle in a store?
-Well, if the sales clerks wear uniforms and store has POS cash registers.
+You know can’t really haggle in stores if the sales clerks wear uniforms and the store has POS cash registers.

 Bring smaller bills